PlayCreatively/UnityTeleportKit2D/README.md

 Parent = Object that enters the portal

-Child = Copy of that object and set as child to create seamless wrapping
+Child = Copy of that object set as a child to create seamless wrapping

 Advantages:
 -Seamless wrapping